 Husky, small, cute or tall, it's time to celebrate National Puppy Day on March 23rd.

 Why National Puppy Day?
-It all began in 2006 when author Collen Paige (who also helped to establish National Dog Day) wanted to raise awareness for puppy adoption from shelters and rescue organization.
-Since then, the popularity of National Puppy Day as spread to Canada, the UK, and around the world.
+It all began when author Collen Paige (who also helped to establish National Dog Day) wanted to raise awareness for puppy adoption from shelters and rescue organization.
+Since 2006, the popularity of National Puppy Day as spread to Canada, the UK, and around the world.

 4. Take your puppy to the local dog park to get them exercised and socialized.
 (It's fun for pet owners to meet their neighbors, too!)